FredHutch/FHBig/about.md

 __Join FHBig Github team:__ Contact SciComp and give them your GitHub username.

 Let us know who you are by editing our [local experts wiki page](https://github.com/FredHutch/FHBig/wiki/Expertise).
+You must be a member of FHBig GitHub team to edit the page.